What Is PSTN?

 ---|---|---|

-Connection type | Transmits data via an internet connection.
+Connection type | Transmits data via internet.
 Voice is converted into a digital signal. | Transmits voice via dedicated POTS line.
 The voice data travels in the form of electrical signals. |

 Switching | Uses packet switching that doesn’t require a dedicated line. | Uses circuit switching that requires a dedicated transmission line. |